 PS5 vs. Xbox Series X design

-The Xbox Series X has a huge advantage when it comes to physical design — namely, we actually know what it’s going to look like.
+The Xbox Series X has a fairly conservative design.
 Microsoft’s next console will resemble a vertical PC tower, with a sleek black chassis and a small, tasteful Xbox logo in the upper-left corner.
 There’s a disc drive on the front of the console as well.
 The whole thing looks pleasantly geometrical, and you’ll also be able to position it horizontally, in case your entertainment center doesn’t have enough vertical space.

 PS5 vs. Xbox Series X backwards compatibility